dustin-thacker/unlikelypro.app/SETUP_COMPLETE.md

 **You're all set!** 🚀

-Your Inspection Tracker app is now:
+Your CoCo POps app is now:
 - ✓ Backed up on GitHub
 - ✓ Connected to a database
 - ✓ Ready for development in Manus